Spain national football team: Player records

 Sergio Ramos holds the record for most appearances for the Spain's team with 180.
 In second place is Iker Casillas with 167, followed by Sergio Busquets with 143.

 David Villa holds the title of Spain's highest goalscorer, scoring 59 goals from 2005 to 2017, during which time he played for Spain on 98 occasions.
 Raúl González is the second highest goalscorer, scoring 44 goals in 102 appearances between 1996 and 2006.

-Between November 2006 and June 2009, Spain went undefeated for a record-equaling 35 consecutive matches before their loss to the United States in the Confederations Cup, a record shared with Brazil and Italy, and included a record 15-game winning streak.
-In the 2010 FIFA World Cup, Spain became the inaugural European national team to lift the World Cup trophy outside Europe; along with Brazil, Germany and Argentina, Spain is one of the four national team to have won the FIFA World Cup outside its home continent.

-Most capped players
+Most appearances

 Below is a list of the ten players with the most caps for Spain, As of 8 June 2025.